OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_use_cli.rst

 .. _appflow_use_cli:

-.. todo:: Needs to be reviewed and updated to 5.0

 ==================================
 Multi-tier Applications Management
 ==================================

-OneFlow allows users and administrators to define, execute and manage multi-tiered applications, or services composed of interconnected Virtual Machines with deployment dependencies between them.
+OneFlow allows users and administrators to define, execute and manage multi-tiered applications, or Services composed of interconnected Virtual Machines with deployment dependencies between them.
 Each group of Virtual Machines is deployed and managed as a single entity, and is completely integrated with the advanced :ref:`OpenNebula user and group management <auth_overview>`.

 What Is a Service
 =================